 Accurate & esthetic 3D printed outcomes minimize adjustments, maximize doctor time

 According to Dr. Scherer, the accuracy of the 3D printer contributes to shorter delivery times and enhanced patient care as well.
 “The fact that the NextDent 5100 can produce models and dental prostheses in minutes instead of hours and achieve accuracy under 100 microns is a game changer for 3D printing in dentistry,” Dr. Scherer says, explaining that accuracy helps ensure he is delivering the highest quality care.

 With traditional molds and poured stone models, Dr. Scherer says fitting crowns, implants or bridges can take thirty minutes to an hour of adjusting to achieve the right fit.
 With 3D printing, fitting the same type of restoration takes significantly less time to adjust.
 “Doctor time on the computer is money well spent, because I find I am spending less time to fit prostheses due to the accuracy of the prints.
 Being able to shave off 20- to 50-percent of my clinical time more than pays for itself,” Dr. Scherer says.

-The NextDent 5100 is powered by 3D Systems’ Figure 4 technology and uses Digital Light Printing (DLP) with a non-contact membrane that delivers high quality, accurate outcomes on delicate parts.
+The NextDent 5100 is powered by 3D Systems’ Figure 4 technology, with a non-contact membrane that delivers high quality, accurate outcomes on delicate parts.
 3D printed support structures are also simple to add and fast to remove with 3D Sprint® software, reducing the post-processing time substantially and helping ensure undamaged parts.
 According to Dr. Scherer: “On another printer, just to remove the printing supports can take ten to fifteen minutes.
 On the NextDent 5100 it takes maybe 30 to 60 seconds.
 And that includes polishing!”